4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 AHRS: Estimate attitude with compass-aiding
 -------------------------------------------
 To limit integration drift in AHRS mode, we must assume that the sensor on average is stationary.
-The static assumtion is incorporated as so-called psedo aiding measurements of zero with corresponding error variances.
+The static assumtion is incorporated as so-called pseudo aiding measurements of zero with corresponding error variances.
 For most applications, the following pseudo aiding is sufficient: